 Estimated Number and Frequency of Meetings

-The Council shall meet at the call of the chairperson, with approval of the DFO, or upon the request of the Assistant Secretary, or Director, CSAP, but in no event less than 2 times during each fiscal year.
-The location of the meetings of each advisory council shall be subject to the approval of the Assistant Secretary, or Director, CSAP.
+The Council shall meet at the call of the chairperson, with approval of the DFO, or upon the request of the Assistant Secretary, or CSAP Director, but in no event less than two times during each fiscal year.
+The location of the meetings of each advisory council shall be subject to the approval of the Assistant Secretary or CSAP Director.

 Unless renewed by appropriate action prior to its expiration, the charter for the CSAP NAC will expire two years from the date the charter is filed.